offthedial/site/src/pages/idtga/rules.md

 To reduce the chances of a DC happening, please check you have a good internet connection with low ping and/or have a LAN adapter for a smoother experience.
 If not, consider switching hosts.

+If there's a dispute, or something unforseen occurs during the set, feel free to bring it up to helpdesk.

 ### Redo the game if:

 - The objective has not passed `50` points remaining for either team.